linuxplayground/z80-compiler-kit-libcpm/docs/LIBRARY.md

 - [cpm.h](../lib/cpm.h)

-Rather than bake a whole bunch of extra functionality into crt0, I have decided that standard arguments can be called indepentently of the main() routine.
-In otherwords, this library does not automatically populate `argc` and `**argv` into the `main()` parameters.
+Rather than bake a whole bunch of extra functionality into crt0, I have decided that standard arguments can be called independently of the main() routine.
+In other words, this library does not automatically populate `argc` and `**argv` into the `main()` parameters.

-To process commandline arguments you can do something like this:
+To process command line arguments you can do something like this:

 ```c
 #include <cpm.h>